ChakraaThePanda/FFXIV-Google-Sheets/README.md

 ## Quick FAQ
 * If I have a question, where should I ask it?
   * If you have any questions, I would suggest adding me on Discord: Chakraa#0001
+* The FC Sheet only pulls the IDs but doesnt show the information on my members, why?
+  * Most likely your FC is too big for us to handle.
+The sheet works for FCs that have an amount of members ranging from 1 to more or less 280.
 * I added my character in the list, but it seems to be outdated.
 How do I update it?
   * The spreadsheet will not update itself to have your character's info real time.
 The data we use on the sheet is taken directly on the Lodestone page of your character.
 If the Lodestone page is outdated, we also will be.
 Lodestone can take a couple hours to have all the correct informations
 * I entered my character's LodestoneID and it cannot find my character.